Christian510/elements-weather-pwa/readme.md

 [] Handle errors.
 [] Debug margin issue on body. inline style added as temp fix.
 [X] If No data is passed to the FavoritesItem component.
 How shall I handle the error?
+[] Favorites view does not scroll to end of list.

 *** IDEAS
 - Play around with using Bard to generate a list of mountains user can pick for a weather forecast.